Intelligent-Silicon/Call-DLL-at-Runtime-Unicode-GUID/README.md

 EXE doesnt need any Clarion Runtime DLL'S

-Exe will trigger a Windows Defender security alert - Behavior:Win32/DefenseEvasion.A!ml, probably because its not CodeSigned.
+Exe will trigger a Windows Defender security alert - Behavior:Win32/DefenseEvasion.A!ml, because its not CodeSigned.